Investment for lasting impact in Scotland’s communities

 The performance of all endowments we manage is closely monitored by FCA regulated investment managers appointed by our Finance & Investment Committee.
 At all times, we aim to maximise the return on your investments – both from income and capital growth to maintain (or grow) your original endowment.

-Although funds can be withdrawn at any time, a community endowment aims to build its capital value for later distribution.
+Although community funds can be withdrawn at any time, an endowment aims to build its capital value for later distribution.
 A community might decide not to withdraw any funds in the interim, or perhaps just for occasional (‘exceptional’) transfers linked to specific projects.
 This will reduce the capital value of the endowment, maybe significantly.

 How are community endowments set up?